 - overflow and vent piping

 Characteristics of Vessel Trims

-Vessel trims are independent items and not manufactured along with the pressure vessel.
-However, the exact location of such vessel trims must be informed to the vessel manufacturer prior to fabrication of the vessel.
-Usually, the piping team is the responsible team to consider and locate the pressure gauge, potential difference transmitter, level gauge, temperature gauge, level bridal, rotameter, future connections with valve and blind flanges and inform the vendor of the exact locations.
+Vessel trims are independent items and are not manufactured along with the pressure vessel.
+However, the exact location of such vessel trims must be informed to the vessel manufacturer prior to the fabrication of the vessel.
+Usually, the piping engineer is responsible to consider and locate the pressure gauge, potential difference transmitter, level gauge, temperature gauge, level bridal, rotameter, and future connections with valve and blind flanges and inform the vendor of the exact locations.
 All these items can be removed from the vessel.
 Vessel trims are usually bolted with a vessel nozzle with a flanged connection.

 All vessel trims must be easily accessible.
 They should be visible easily to the plant operators and hence, must be installed at a reasonable height.
-Ladder and access platform must be provided for big diameter vessels when vessel trims are mounted on the top of the vessel.
+A ladder and access platform must be provided for big-diameter vessels when vessel trims are mounted on the top of the vessel.
 Usually, a separate vessel trim drawing is prepared to identify all these items.
-Scope and supply of vessel trims must be decided with the vendor prior to order finalization.
+The scope and supply of vessel trims must be decided with the vendor prior to order finalization.

 All vessel trims must be indicated in the process P&IDs.
 Usually, these are added in the detailed engineering phase of any project.
 All vessel trims are loose items and are generally identified by a trim number (line number).
 The design and materials of vessel trims are the responsibility of the piping engineer.
 The vessel trim materials are usually selected according to the designated piping material class.

 2 thoughts on “What are Vessel Trims? / Examples and Characteristics of Pressure Vessel Trims (With PDF)”